2nd Aircraft Delivery Group

-The 2nd Aircraft Delivery Group is an inactive group of the United States Air Force (USAF).
-While it was established in 1969—as a continuation of USAF's ferrying mission dating back to 1948—it also constituted the reactivation of a unit first established as the Northeast Sector, Air Corps Ferrying Command in February 1942 (during World War II).
+The 2nd Aircraft Delivery Group is an inactive group of the United States Air Force.
+While it was established in 1969 as a continuation of USAF's ferrying mission dating back to 1948, it also constituted the reactivation of a unit first established as the Northeast Sector, Air Corps Ferrying Command in February 1942 (during World War II).
 As the 2nd Ferrying Group, it was the first regular U.S. Army unit to employ the Women's Auxiliary Ferrying Squadron pilots, who flew all models of aircraft until that group was disbanded in 1944.
 Its role was to deliver aircraft to combat units.
-It was made inactivate in June 1994.
+It was inactivated in June 1994.